 No complicated process here, simply create a table or spreadsheet (basically rows and columns) and include some of the following column headers:

 - Author (if your blog is multi-author or you accept guest posts)

 - Location (where it will be published – your blog, guest post, freelance article)

 - Keywords to use for SEO optimization

 - Call to action (so you can measure your post success)

-- Idea for image(s), diagram, or infographic to be included
+- Idea for image(s), diagram, or infographic you will include

 - Notes (such as deadlines, alternate headlines being considered, or an FTC compliance reminder)

-- Publish promotion (the day of, the day after, following week, after one month, three-months, etc. on outlets like Facebook, Twitter, LinkedIn, Periscope, Instagram, Vine, YouTube, etc.)
+- Publish promotion (the day of, the day after, the following week, after one month, three months, etc. on outlets like Facebook, Twitter, LinkedIn, Instagram, YouTube, etc.)

 Your editorial calendar is a living document that works for you, to help keep your sanity, not something you will lock yourself into.
 Flexibility is the name of the game!